-- a) Give the MCO written notice of its intent to terminate, the reason for termination, and the time and place of the hearing; - b) After the hearing, give the MCO written notice of the decision affirming or reversing the proposed termination of the contract and, for an affirming decision, the effective date of termination; and - c) For an affirming decision, give members of the MCO notice of the termination and information, consistent with 42 C.F.R. § 438.10, on their options for receiving Medicaid services following the effective date of termination.

-ii.
-Disenrollment during Termination Hearing Process.
+- i.
+Give the MCO written notice of its intent to terminate, the reason for termination, and the time and place of the hearing; - ii.
+After the hearing, give the MCO written notice of the decision affirming or reversing the proposed termination of the contract and, for an affirming decision, the effective date of termination; and - iii.
+For an affirming decision, give members of the MCO notice of the termination and information, consistent with 42 C.F.R. § 438.10, on their options for receiving Medicaid services following the effective date of termination. - c.
+Disenrollment During Termination Hearing Process